Looking for ways to fix ‘SiHost.exe hard error’ on Windows 10?

 Another easy way of identifying and eliminating software conflicts is by performing a clean boot.

-In a clean boot state, Windows is launched using a minimal set of drivers that include the ones that are essential for the Windows to function.
+In a clean boot state, Windows is launched using a minimal set of drivers that include the ones that are essential for Windows to function.
 This allows the users to identify the background programs causing issues within the PC.

 Once the culprit is identified, you can simply remove it from your system to fix the issues.